What is Plus Email Addressing and How Does It Work?Nov. 22, 2021 / My Data Removal Staff

 To create a plus email address, you add a ‘+’ right before the ‘@’ in your email address and then after that you add more characters.
 The characters you add after the ‘+’ can be anything you want.
 It can be helpful to be deliberate with what you add to help keep them organized.

-You don’t actually do anything in your email account to ‘create’ a plus email address.
+You don’t actually do anything in your email account to ‘create’ a plus email address or to activate plus email addresses.
+They work by default with most modern email providers.
 You just use a plus email address with a service when they ask for your email address.
 Then when they send you an email it goes to your inbox.
 The ‘to’ part of the email address has your plus email address instead of your plain email address.

 For example, if your email address were firstname.lastname@example.org, and you wanted to use plus addressing for your online account with Chase, you could add ‘’+chase to make the plus email address email@example.com.
 On chase.com you would then change your email address to firstname.lastname@example.org.
 Emails sent to this address would still go to your inbox.
 If you wanted you could also add some random numbers or characters after the ‘chase’ to make it harder to guess if someone were trying to get into your account.
 Then it could look something like email@example.com.